 Name Input Field in WP Fluent Forms

 In Wp Fluent Forms, a Name field is used to collect a person’s full name (first name, middle name, last name) without having to create or manage multiple textbox fields.
-Most of the cases it allows collecting first name and last name by default.
+In most cases, it allows collecting first name and last name by default.
 But you can also collect your users’ middle name with just a single click.

 You can add this field type in 4 different ways.
 To learn more about creating a basic form, click here.